osgeouk/website/foss4guklocal2023/index.md

 - [Basingstoke](basingstoke.html) *Willis Museum*
 - [Bristol](bristol.html) *Engine Shed*

-You can also watch [online](online.html) if you wish, however the best experience will be in person.
 You are welcome to chat to other participants in the [OSGeo:UK & FOSS4G:UK Matrix Room](https://matrix.to/#/#OSGeoUK:matrix.org).

 ## Keynotes

-We have two amazing keynotes: [Ujaval Gandhi](https://www.linkedin.com/in/spatialthoughts/?originalSubdomain=in) and [Helen McKenzie](https://www.linkedin.com/in/helenmckenzie003/).
+We had two amazing keynotes: [Ujaval Gandhi](https://www.linkedin.com/in/spatialthoughts/?originalSubdomain=in) and [Helen McKenzie](https://www.linkedin.com/in/helenmckenzie003/).

 ### Helen McKenzie, Geospatial Advocate at CARTO: Getting People Excited about Geo! *(09:45, streamed live to all venues and online)*